hsocasnavarro/DIANNE2.0/README.md

 https://owncloud.iac.es/index.php/s/RGTiLn8DQPkJ8W5
 (profiles and parameters, respectively).
 This training set is created with the IDL procedure in create_database and the NICOLE code (see below)

 create_database

-The IDL procedure prepare_syn.pro creates 1e6 model atmospheres, creates a NICOLE input file with these models, calls NICOLE and reads the output spectral profiles.
+The IDL procedure prepare_syn.pro produces 1e6 random model atmospheres, creates a NICOLE input file with these models, calls NICOLE and reads the output spectral profiles.
+The code NICOLE is included in this directory as well

+ANN

+This directory contains the ANN model (ann.pth) and the Python code used to train it (train.py).
+The training code requires the files database.prof.idl and params.idl.
+These files are generated with the procedure in create_database (see above)

+invert